Tax Comparison

 |---|---|---|---|

-| Personal Income Tax | Up to 45% | Up to 40% (varies by canton) / Lump-sum option | Swiss lump-sum taxation bases tax on living expenses (typically 7x annual rent), not actual income.
+| Personal Income Tax | Up to 45 per cent | Up to 40 per cent (varies by canton) / Lump-sum option | Swiss lump-sum taxation bases tax on living expenses (typically 7x annual rent), not actual income.
 Available to non-Swiss nationals not employed in Switzerland. |

-| Capital Gains Tax | 18% (basic rate) / 24% (higher rate) | 0% (private assets) / taxed (business assets) | Rates unified across all asset classes in Autumn Budget 2024, effective 30 October 2024.
-Private capital gains are tax-free in Switzerland ā a key advantage for investors. |
+| Capital Gains Tax | 18 per cent (basic rate) / 24 per cent (higher rate) | 0 per cent (private assets) / taxed (business assets) | Rates unified across all asset classes in Autumn Budget 2024, effective 30 October 2024.
+Private capital gains are tax-free in Switzerland, a key advantage for investors. |

-| Corporate Tax | 25% | 11.9-21.6% (varies by canton) | Cantonal competition keeps Swiss corporate rates low.
+| Corporate Tax | 25 per cent | 11.9-21.6 per cent (varies by canton) | Cantonal competition keeps Swiss corporate rates low.
 Zug and Lucerne offer the lowest rates. |

-| Inheritance Tax | 40% | 0% (most cantons for direct heirs) | Most Swiss cantons exempt spouses and direct descendants from inheritance tax. |
+| Inheritance Tax | 40 per cent | 0 per cent (most cantons for direct heirs) | Most Swiss cantons exempt spouses and direct descendants from inheritance tax. |

-| Wealth Tax | None | 0.1-1% annually (varies by canton) | Switzerland is one of few countries with a wealth tax.
+| Wealth Tax | None | 0.1-1 per cent annually (varies by canton) | Switzerland is one of few countries with a wealth tax.
 Annual levy on net assets. |

-| VAT | 20% | 8.1% | Switzerland has one of Europe's lowest VAT rates. |
+| VAT | 20 per cent | 8.1 per cent | Switzerland has one of Europe's lowest VAT rates. |

-| Dividend Tax | Up to 39.35% | Subject to income tax (lump-sum may exempt) | Under lump-sum taxation, foreign dividends are effectively untaxed. |
+| Dividend Tax | Up to 39.35 per cent | Subject to income tax (lump-sum may exempt) | Under lump-sum taxation, foreign dividends are effectively untaxed. |

-| National Insurance | 15% (employer from April 2025), 8% (employee) | AHV/IV contributions (employer + employee) | Employer NI increased from 13.8% to 15% in Autumn Budget 2024.
-Threshold lowered from £9,100 to £5,000. |
+| National Insurance | 15 per cent (employer from April 2025), 8 per cent (employee) | AHV/IV contributions (employer + employee) | Employer NI increased from 13.8 per cent to 15 per cent in Autumn Budget 2024.
+Threshold lowered from GBP 9,100 to GBP 5,000. |

 Tax Impact